Thinkful-Ed/virtual-pet/README.md

 ```

 Booleans signify truth and falsity.
 A boolean has two possible values: `true` and `false`.
 In the example above, we set `loggedIn` to false, and we then have a block of code that runs if and only if the user is not logged in.
 The `!` in `!loggedIn` inverts the Boolean value of the item to the right of it, so `!false` evaluates to `true` and `!true` evaluates to false.

-We'll learn more about Booleans in the lesson on application logic.

 ### `undefined`